Last places

 First day

-Welcome to Copenhagen: ready to ride like true locals!
-Check-in is flexible; we’re in the lively Sydhavn neighborhood.
-At 5:30 PM, we’ll meet at the reception desk, where our guide will welcome us for an introductory chat.
-Then it’s time to get into the Danish spirit right away!
-We’ll hop on our bikes and set off for our first evening ride: the guide will give us the basics on how to get around by bike in Copenhagen, the ultimate cycling city.
+Welcome to Copenhagen: ready to cycle like true locals!
+The arrival is free, we are in the lively Sydhavn district.
+At 5:30 p.m., we'll meet at the reception desk, where our guide will welcome us for an introductory chat.
+Then it's time to get into the Danish spirit!
+We'll hop on our bikes and set off for our first evening ride: our guide will give us some basic tips on how to get around Copenhagen by bike, the city of two wheels par excellence.
 The destination?
-A restaurant in one of the city’s coolest neighborhoods, where we can soak up the relaxed and cosmopolitan atmosphere of the Danish capital.
+A restaurant in one of the coolest neighborhoods in the city, where we can enjoy the relaxed and cosmopolitan atmosphere of the Danish capital.
 A toast to our vacation in Copenhagen!

 Second day

-From the Little Mermaid to Strøget, pedaling along
+From the Little Mermaid to Strøget, pedaling to the rhythm of "

-—there really are bikes everywhere!
-So it’s important for us to go over the rules for bike lanes together.
-Our first ride takes us through some of the city’s liveliest neighborhoods: we arrive at Nyhavn, the hub of both day and nightlife, and the maritime district of Nyboder.
-We arrive at Copenhagen’s symbol, den Lille Havfrue, or the Little Mermaid, the protagonist of H.C.
-Andersen’s fairy tale.
-We finish the tour in the early afternoon at Rådhuspladsen, where we park our bikes and wander along Strøget: the longest pedestrian street in the world.
-We return to the hotel at our leisure, looking up at the beautiful streets of the city.
+, there really are bikes everywhere!
+It is therefore important to understand the rules of the cycle paths together.
+Our first ride takes us through some of the liveliest neighborhoods in the city: we arrive at the Nyhavn, the center of day and night life, and the maritime district of Nyboder.
+We arrive at the symbol of Copenhagen, den Lille Havfrue or the Little Mermaid, the protagonist of H.C.
+Andersen's fairy tale.
+We end the tour in the early afternoon at Rådhuspladsen where we park our bikes and lose ourselves along Strøget, the longest pedestrian street in the world.
+We return to the hotel at our leisure, with our noses turned up to admire the beautiful streets of the city.
 Dinner on your own.

 Route information: approximately 15 km